-The George Mason University Computer Game Design Program, within the College of Visual and Performing Arts, seeks qualified candidates for an Instructor or Assistant Professor of Game Design in Production.
+Instructor or Assistant Professor of Game Design – Programming The George Mason University Computer Game Design Program, within the College of Visual and Performing Arts, seeks qualified candidates for an Instructor or Assistant Professor of Game Design in Programming.
 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason’s academic and culturally inclusive environment.
-Responsibilities The role of the Instructor or Assistant Professor of Game Design is to teach the undergraduate and graduate game design and production courses, and help develop this future track in the Computer Game Design Program.
+Responsibilities: The role of the Instructor or Assistant Professor of Game Design is to teach the undergraduate and graduate game design and programming courses, and help develop this future track in the Computer Game Design Program.
 Candidates are expected to pursue research (traditional or applied) and/or creative endeavors to make a significant contribution to the field.
 Key responsibilities include:

 Actively seeks external grants and contracts to support research and creative endeavors; and Participates in professional game design and game production-related organizations and conferences.

-Experienced and knowledgeable about all facets of the game design and production field, including technical, managerial and artistic advances; current research (traditional and applied); and industry developments.
-Master’s degree or equivalent professional experience (minimum 5 years).
+Experienced and knowledgeable about all facets of the game design and game programming field, including technical, managerial and artistic advances; current research (traditional and applied); and industry developments.
+Master’s degree or significant equivalent professional experience.
 Extensive knowledge and experience working with and teaching all primary game design, production, and management software applications, engines, and tools, as well as related hardware.
 Applicable experience (minimum of five years is desired) in the industry; and expertise using current professional game engines, editors and project management software; Knowledge of multi-platform game production and publication; Knowledge of C# and C++; Excellent interpersonal and presentation skills; Proven critical thinking, problem-solving and judgment skills; Ability to successfully interact with the industry business and governmental communities; Possesses an approach that fosters a respectful, nonthreatening workplace environment; and Has a demonstrated commitment and ability to work collaboratively within a complex work environment.

 Publications of major entertainment or serious games and two years of higher education teaching in the subject matter area; and Terminal degree in game-related discipline;